Nature & OutdoorNature & Outdoor

 It’s the last part of a system of natural tunnels on different levels, that formed because of the draining waters flowing from Monte Tondo – 6km of tunnels and a difference of 223m.

-It owes its name to Emperor Tiberio who allegedly found refuge here, with no success, to escape the fate and avoid dying hit by a thunder.
+It owes its name to Emperor Tiberius who allegedly found refuge here, with no success, to escape the fate and avoid dying hit by a thunder.
 The cave has been visited in a heterogeneous way since the Copper Age.

 Easy to walk with shoes with plastic sole, its average temperature is 12°C, therefore it is highly recommended to bring a jacket with you.